discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 ### Private or Public?

-Discourse assume you want a public discussion area.
+Discourse assumes you want a public discussion area.
 If you prefer a private one, check out these settings:

 - `must_approve_users`
 - `login_required`
 - `invite_only`

-You can also create private categories that are only visible to certain groups of users.
+If you only want some parts to be private, there is a built in Staff category, and you can create more private categories that are only visible to certain groups of users.

 ### Configure Login Methods